The Good Life…

 6. The homeowners meet new and interesting people and make new friends

 We are still friends with most of the homeowners we’ve sat for, and they continue to follow us on our travels.
-Many have invited us back to their homes as friends should we be in their neighbourhood again.
-We have extended an invite to all of them to visit us in Vietnam when we head back there for our next extended stay.
+Many have invited us back to their homes as friends should we be in their neighborhood again.
+In turn, we have invited all of them to visit us in Vietnam when we head back there for our next extended stay.

-All of these benefits for homeowners means that house sitting is becoming more and more popular, and the opportunities for responsible and trusted house sitters with excellent house sitting reviews is expanding exponentially.
+All of these benefits for homeowners mean that house sitting is becoming increasingly popular, and the opportunities for responsible and trusted house sitters with excellent house-sitting reviews are expanding exponentially.

 For Homeowners Wanting to Travel More With Peace of Mind

-If you’re a homeowner tied down by your pets and want to travel more, we recommend you check out some of the more popular House Sitting sites so you can free yourself of security and pet care concerns.
+If you’re a homeowner tied down by your pets and want to travel more, we recommend you check out some of the more popular House Sitting sites to free yourself of security and pet care concerns.